• Menu

 Check our list of the best all-inclusive resorts in Cancun Riviera-Maya.

-Current Cancun Seaweed Conditions – Are Sargassum Forecasts Accurate?
+Current Cancun Seaweed Conditions – Sargassum Forecasts for 2024

 Seaweed forecasts by the experts have historically been quite accurate.

-A report by Brigitta Ine van Tussenbroek, an ocean researcher from the Institute of Marine Sciences and Limnology at the National Autonomous University (UNAM) suggested that large quantities of sargassum seaweed would return to Mexico’s Caribbean coast in 2019.
+A report by Brigitta Ine van Tussenbroek, an ocean researcher from the Institute of Marine Sciences and Limnology at the National Autonomous University (UNAM) suggested large quantities of sargassum seaweed would return to Mexico’s Caribbean coast.
 Her report was quite accurate.

-Whether it landed in Cancun, Chetumal, Tulum or the Riviera Maya depended much upon atmospheric conditions such as trade winds.
+Whether it lands in Cancun, Chetumal, Tulum or the Riviera Maya depended much upon atmospheric conditions such as trade winds.

-According to the University of South Florida’s Outlook of Sargassum blooms in the Caribbean Sea and Gulf of Mexico, based on offshore conditions in December 2021, the seaweed forecast for 2022 suggested it would be another major Sargassum year.
-Unfortunately their forecast for 2022 was accurate.
+According to the University of South Florida’s Outlook of Sargassum blooms in the Caribbean Sea and Gulf of Mexico, based on offshore conditions, the seaweed forecast for 2024 suggested it would be another major Sargassum year.

 How is the government dealing with the seaweed problem in Tulum, Playa del Carmen and Mexico’s Caribbean Coast?

-In 2019, the government of Quintana Roo issued an emergency declaration for the municipalities of Lázaro Cárdenas, Isla Mujeres, Benito Juárez, Puerto Morelos, Cozumel, Solidaridad, Tulum, Felipe Carrillo Puerto, Bacalar and Othón P. Blanco.
+When needed, the government of Quintana Roo issues an emergency declaration for the municipalities of Lázaro Cárdenas, Isla Mujeres, Benito Juárez, Puerto Morelos, Cozumel, Solidaridad, Tulum, Felipe Carrillo Puerto, Bacalar and Othón P. Blanco.

-Declaring a State of Emergency enabled local authorities to access funding to combat the volume of seaweed by removing accumulations and blocking it by various methods.
+Declaring a State of Emergency enables local authorities to access funding to combat the volume of seaweed by removing accumulations and blocking it by various methods.

-For seaweed season in 2023, analysis by the University of South Florida’s Outlook of Sargassum blooms in the Caribbean Sea and Gulf of Mexico indicates there may be a large amount of sargassum in the Caribbean Sea in 2023.
+For seaweed season in 2024, analysis by the University of South Florida’s Outlook of Sargassum blooms in the Caribbean Sea and Gulf of Mexico suggested there could be a large amount of sargassum in 2024.
+But the reality is it’s been lower.

 Tulum and Chetumal have often been hit the worst.
 But it’s important to note that from Tulum to Cancun seaweed conditions can change daily depending on tides and water temperature.